Updated June 2022.

 2. You don’t need a car to get around

 Whistler’s pretty compact, and the base village is designed with walking in mind with shops, restaurants, hotels and activity centres all lining the pedestrian-only Village Stroll.
 It’s a delightful meander through the European-inspired streets from one end of the Village to the other or from the Upper to the Lower Village – you’re on vacation, why rush?
-Access to the mountains is easy year-round with the lifts for the Whistler Bike Park, sightseeing, hiking and skiing converging on Skier’s Plaza at one end of the Stroll, with additional uplifts from the Upper Village and Whistler Creekside.
+Access to the mountains is easy year-round with the lifts for the Whistler Bike Park, sightseeing, hiking and skiing converging on Skier’s Plaza at one end of the Stroll, with additional uplifts from the Upper Village via the Blackcomb Gondola and in Whistler Creekside.

 Walk, Roll and Ride Whistler’s Valley Trail